-Small Holy Water Font with Madonna and Baby Jesus Della Robbia with 12 Kt Gold
+Small Holy Water Font: Madonna & Baby Jesus Della Robbia with 12 Kt Gold

 - ARTISAN STORY

 - Dimensions and care